Answers To Common Inquiries

 The He Jinbao/ Xie Peiqi Baguazhang systems are already presented on the public domain.
 The material sound philosophical and I- Ching oriented, doesn't look like the medieval presentation here?
 What is different about the IRFS training vs there?
 Also, the material looks massive and intimidating for distance learning, I don't have a very good memory.

 We do not present Yin Style Baguazhang in a classical philosophy manner.
 Yin Fu's system is labeled as "Shaolin" methods in post-Qing Dynasty law enforcement and military circles in China.
 Civilian groups instructed Yin Style Baguazhang in the classical "internal" way, however much of the foundational training consists of elite military drilling for Qing Special Forces- the old masters have forgotten the original weapons and context.
 We are here to remind them, whether or not they want to be reminded.
 If one is searching for Yin Fu's Imperial Guard Commander system, realize it contains technique for mounted and foot officers, battalions, eunuch bodyguards, counterintelligence, law enforcement.
-The material as presented on He Jinbao/ Xie public domain videos do not clarify what system, the technique is for what terrain, which weapon.
-The material leaves out, whether a strike category is for mounted cavalry, or for foot soldiers, and everything is displayed in one-on-one dueling manner.
-Historical military arts are nuanced with different factors, not just dantian rotation and Qi development.
+The material as presented on He Jinbao/ Xie public domain videos do not clarify what system, the technique is for what terrain, which weapon- or the context of the original empty-hand application.
+Yin Fu would utilize palm strikes, restraint techniques, or wrestling/grappling with an urban approach etc. The material leaves out, whether a strike category is for mounted cavalry, or for foot soldiers, and everything is displayed in one-on-one dueling manner.
+Historical military arts are nuanced with different factors, not just dantian rotation, pugilism, and Qi development.
 For example, Dragon Leading in the Dragon system is presented with applications for civilians, against an unarmed, single opponent.
 Through historical research into the ancient treatise, it is obvious the technique is originally armed, not unarmed- as the applications shown currently are impractical for melee combat.
 Another example, Bear Leaning, history reveals they are primarily bayonet disarms used in conjunction with one's own bayonet, or unarmed against armed opponents, in Qing era.
 Dragon Chopping, that is military saber in origin for officers.
 One should know the Chinese prefer not to duel with swords like the Three Musketeers- it becomes obvious with the proper historical context.
-There are interesting historical relics throughout, including polearm strategy for foot officers, which some label as Cheng Style Baguazhang.
+There are interesting historical relics throughout, including polearm strategy for foot officers, which some label as Cheng Style Baguazhang...
 Some just like to practice empty-hand routines and work on biomechanics, possibly some scientific martial physics.
-Generally, they find the history insightful, and chisel away in a standard Kungfu way... and for memory setbacks, I wouldn't feel too bad about that, as all kungfu today, have amnesia with the Peking Opera uprising.
-As for the documented animal systems, we generally recommend the Dragon as the core if one cannot decide.
+Generally, they find the history insightful and chisel away in a standard Kungfu way.
+As for memory setbacks, I wouldn't feel too bad about that, as all kungfu today, have amnesia with the Peking Opera uprising.
+For the documented animal systems, we generally recommend the Dragon as the core if one cannot decide.
 There are eight strike categories and seven major footwork patterns.
 One should initially train into memory the seven footwork patterns- while choosing one strike category of interest.
 This is the most important step, as the arms adapt with ease after the footwork foundation is intact- feudal insight reinforce the rest.

 How about Tai Chi training?
 Do I have to wear armor and spar like the HEMA people?
 How is the Chen Tai Chi program here different from other Chen schools?
 Any closing thoughts or historical insight?

 It is worth noting, a multitude of scholars in China believe General Qi Jiguang to be the Grand Founding Father of Chen Tai Chi Chuan.
 To be blunt, his philosophy generally states, the practical is not pretty and the pretty is not practical…unarmed fighting is unsuitable for war- it is a supplement only.
 So there goes the majority of mainstream Tai Chi instruction today, which main focus is modern push hands sport or mind-body development… According to Chinese scholars- most of the Chen Tai Chi Chuan Lao Jia postures are taken directly from Qi Jiguang military treatise.
 Modern Chen Tai Chi instruction is conflicting with the founders of the system- no matter how entertaining and beneficial modern Tai Chi is today, there is no evidence Qi Jiguang or Chen Wangting earned their reputation by today’s context of training… Granted the reason Tai Chi is popular nowadays, is because there is no armor and battlefield, but instead, gratuitous silk reeling sensitive, and scholarly push-hands, with supplemental Peking Opera swords with tassel training.
 Ming Dynasty military arts or Tai Chi before it was called Tai Chi, is similar to medieval knights such as King Arthur movies.
 The system shifted in strategy during the non-armor dynasties, however, currently, there are many inaccuracies.
 Again, we are research-driven to provide the context of the ancient era- the practitioner chooses which method of training, whether of solo framework developing historical dantian body methods or in a more Ming era fighting sense.
-Ming strategy is still used by armed police in China, with shield and baton etc. Most civilians would find that tactical training impractical, so usually they appreciate the history but work on empty hand routine/ biomechanics, and train unarmored empty-hand applications- often desired.
-Modern Tai Chi schools favor the post-Peking Opera interpretation of internal kungfu history while offering factual training of medieval cultures.
+Ming strategy is still used by armed police in China, with shield and baton, or cudgel/staff etc. Most civilians would find that tactical training impractical, so usually they appreciate the history but work on empty hand routine/ biomechanics, and train unarmored empty-hand applications- often desired.
+Modern Tai Chi schools favor the post-Peking Opera/China government "fitness reform version" intended to boost the nation’s “soft power” overseas.
 IRFS understands this is what people expect from real Tai Chi.
 Most are unaware the current Internal/ External division of kungfu is standardized by the Chinese government around 1928.
 However, feudal Chen Tai Chi has a distinct context, with a strong foundation in Shaolin military/ weapons- inherent in the First and Second Routines.
-Much of Chen Tai Chi weapons routines as instructed are a new creation using weapons which did not exist in Ming era.
-There are oddities, such as postures in Cannonfist lost in translation, which many have forgotten are Shaolin staff transitions.
-The schools now often rotate the hands in a different angle so that the staff is improperly aligned, and there are some pointless discussions as to which empty-hand application they were in origin, as those are direct from Ming Shaolin armed treatise.
+To note, there is an interesting fascination with "Fajin"/power release with high-frequency vibrations, in modern Chen culture.
+Many today are unaware, the start and stop Fajin emphasis descends from weapons training in the ancient military.
+Feudal Chen Taijiquan's empty-hand training is more agile and fluid- flowing the power similar to pro boxers today.
+Another observation, much of Chen Tai Chi armed routines in popular instruction are a new creation using weapons which did not exist in the Ming era.
+There are oddities- such as postures in Cannonfist lost in translation, which many have forgotten are Shaolin staff/spear transitions.
+The schools now often rotate the hands in a different angle so that the spear is improperly aligned, and there are some pointless discussions as to which empty-hand application they were in origin, as those are direct from Ming Shaolin armed treatise.
 Often schools neglect to inform students, that during the Ming era, Shui Chiao is trained for non-armor and push hands is supplemented for armor and polearms control.
 For ancient armored military units, the hands will often be holding a shield or sword, and the purpose of close distance grappling is primarily for taking the opponent down to disrupt their Qi with the weapon in hand.
 One does not want to drop the sword while knocking over the opponent in the ancient world.
 In this context, push hands is beneficial, as it can control without grabbing etc. In modern times without armor and fighting unarmed, Shui Chiao also provides additional options.
 The distinction of our program vs mainstream- we are a Chinese Martial Studies organization.
 The researchers here are scholarly, peaceful, and passionate in the effort to restore artifact in ancient Chen Taijiquan.
 Feudal research can solve ancient mysteries, and restore a more precise empty-hand framework, for those who do not like to train with polearms, or sword with a shield.